-&lt;sup>3 CREATEwas funded by the UK Department for International Development (DFID) to undertake reearch in Bangladesh, India, Ghana and South Africa
+CREATE was funded by the UK Department for International Development (DFID) and Directed by K Lewin to undertake research in Bangladesh, India, Ghana and South Africa, Kenya, Malawi, Sri Lanka and China.

 Terms of Engagement

 Any discussion of the virtues and vices of public and private provision of education must define terms carefully.
 Some of the extremes seem clear.
 Schools can be wholly privately owned, unsubsidised, and unregulated on the one hand and wholly publicly owned, fully publicly financed and regulated by the state on the other.
 But even these apparently unambiguous categories can have blurred boundaries.
 Private ownership may involve those with close ties to public authorities, qualified teachers in private schools may have been trained at public expense, public schools may collect fees and contributions, and regulation may be more apparent than real and subject to conflicts of interest and rent seeking behaviour.